fbpx

-Healthy Pumpkin Spice Waffles (Fluffy + Easy)
+Homemade Pumpkin Spice Waffles

 A cozy, warm, inviting pumpkin breakfast, these healthy pumpkin spice waffles check all the boxes.
 Easy, fluffy, cozy and healthy!
 This easy recipe of pumpkin spice waffles combines all-purpose flour, almond flour, pumpkin puree, yogurt, pumpkin spices, and the extraordinary New Hampshire maple syrup.
 To keep it healthier, I chose the original maple syrup instead of sugar in this healthy pumpkin waffle recipe.
 These pumpkin spice waffles are healthy because they are made with wholesome fall ingredients.

-Healthy Pumpkin Spice Waffles with Maple Syrup
+Tasty Pumpkin Spice Waffles with Maple Syrup

 Nothing is better than a cozy, warm, inviting pumpkin breakfast on a crisp fall morning.
-If you are into pumpkin and breakfasts, these healthy pumpkin spice waffles check all the boxes.
+If you are into pumpkin and breakfasts, these homemade pumpkin spice waffles check all the boxes.
 Easy, fluffy, cozy and healthy!
 This easy recipe of pumpkin spice waffles combines all-purpose flour, almond flour, pumpkin puree, yogurt, pumpkin spices, and the extraordinary New Hampshire maple syrup.
 You heard me, I really got this maple syrup from NH.

 I opted for the pure maple syrup instead of sugar in this pumpkin waffle recipe.
 First, maple syrup is perfect for the fall season.
 Second, maple syrup brings out the best in pumpkins!
 Third, it is healthier than white or brown sugar.
 So, why not?